Sridevivaradharajan/Netflix-Recommendation-System/README.md

-# Personalized Netflix Recommendations via Content-Based Filtering
+# Personalized Netflix Recommendations using Content-Based Filtering
 This project explores the Netflix Movies and TV Shows dataset, focusing on data analysis, clustering, and developing a content-based recommendation system.

 ## Features